tobybellwood/lagoon/docs/using-lagoon-advanced/base-images.md

 The images that your project's base images are built on are the managed images maintained by amazee.io.
 We periodically release updates to these underlying images.
 When these are updated, you need to build new versions of your own base images in order to incorporate the changes and upgrades bundled in the amazee.io images.

-{% hint style="info" %}
+!!!
+Note "Note:"
 	**Note**: if you are using amazee.io's hosting service, your service agreement may dictate that amazee.io updates your base images, or that you do - it can be done by either party.
-{% endhint %}

 In this section we will demonstrate the process of updating and tagging a new release of the Drupal 8 base image.
 We will add a new module \([ClamAV](https://www.drupal.org/project/clamav)\) to the base.
 We’re demonstrating on Drupal because it has the most complex setup of the base images.
 The steps that are common to every base image are noted below.